-The Process Image tab allows you to select the columns to be displayed in the Process window, to provide the basic information about the process and its image file.
+The 'Process Image' tab allows you to select the columns to be displayed in the Process window, to provide the basic information about the process and its image file.
 You can also configure to display the command line, Data Execution Prevention (DEP) status and so on of the image file.

-- Select the columns to be displayed by selecting the respective checkboxes - · Click OK for your configuration to take effect.
+- Select the respective checkboxes to view the columns - Click 'OK' for your configuration to take effect.